jakobtroidl/OpenVinoClassification/Readme.md

 3. Clone this repository
 4. Download and unzip (if neccessary) the required models from https://drive.google.com/open?id=1agkPt6rtCsaMt5iZd9A1D1ScG98BIksb .
 Paste the folder *models* inside the root of this repo.
 5. Create a folder called `builds` inside the root with two subfolders called `classification` and `evaluation`
-6. Now we need to build the c++ samples.
+6. Now we need to build the C++ samples.
 Since all required software comes with the OpenVino installation, we should be ready to go.

     **Build the OpenVino face_detection:**
     - call `source /opt/intel/openvino/bin/setupvars.sh` to initialize OpenVino